oVirt/ovirt-site/source/feature/uniformssosupport.html.md

 *   web.xml - same as in the IDP case, with the appropriate roles

+Some notes:

+*   In the files above you see the definition of an attribute manager.
+On the SP side, it converts IDP returned attributes and stores them under the user's HttpSession.
+On the IDP side it converts the given HttpSession attributes into SAML Response Attributes.
+*   This attribute manager is defined twice, as each level can override it, and for some reason if defined only on the handler level (in picketlink-handlers.xml file) it doesn't work properly, so a global definition in picketlink-idfed.xml is needed.

 ### Dependencies / Related Features and Projects